 Individual studies in HSPS are intended to provide the student with the opportunity to pursue an independent investigation of a topic of special interest not covered, or not covered in depth, in the current curriculum.
 The investigation, which is designed in close collaboration with a current health and sport studies instructor, may be designed to earn 0.13 or 0.25 unit of credit in a semester.
 Students may receive credit for no more than one individual study within the department, which does not count in the 0.5 PHSD credits allowable toward graduation.

 To enroll in a HSPS individual study, the student must:

 1. Complete the petition process through documentation of need and present the petition to the coordinator for physical education and lifetime fitness.
-After approval, the student must complete the following no later than the seventh day of the semester:
+After approval, the student must complete the following no later than the fifth day of the semester:

 3. Working closely with the mentor, draft a detailed course syllabus, including the following:

 4. Upon completion of the course syllabus, the syllabus must be turned in to the coordinator for physical education and lifetime fitness for final topic approval.